Kirlos-Melad/Connect-Four/README.md

 # Connect-Four
-Classic Connect Four game.
+Classic Connect Four game using SFML library.

-Can play 1vs1 or play vs AI which was implemented using Minimax Algorithm &amp; Alpha-Beta pruning optimization.
+Can play vs AI which was implemented using Minimax Algorithm & Alpha-Beta pruning optimization.

-Currently adding GUI using SFML and OOP &amp; SOLID principles are being applied.
+OOP & SOLID principles are applied.